devconcept/multer-gridfs-storage/README.md

 > Note:

 > Previously this event was named `error` which seemed to be the most logical choice but unfortunately this introduces a problem:

 > In node.js `error` events are special and crash the process if an error is emitted and there is no `error` listener attached.
-You could choose to handle errors in an express middleware forcing you to set an empty `error` listener to avoid crashing.
+You could choose to handle errors in an [express middleware][error-handling] forcing you to set an empty `error` listener to avoid crashing.

 > To simplify the issue this event was renamed to allow you to choose the best way to handle storage errors.

 #### Event: `'dbError'`

-This event is emitted when there underlying connection emits an error.
+This event is emitted when the underlying connection emits an error.

  > Only available when the storage is created with the [`url`][url-option] option.